 Configuration System

-Stata-MCP uses a hierarchical configuration system with three levels of priority:
+MCP-for-Stata uses a hierarchical configuration system with three levels of priority:

 - Environment Variables (highest priority)